2025 Paper Doll Falanghina

 • Alc: 12.2%

-• Every Vintage is different, which is stating the obvious and Vintage 2025 was certainly no exception
+• Every Vintage is different, and Vintage 2025 was certainly no exception

-As we sit down now, put pen to paper and write this mail out, much of South Australia in general, McLaren Vale specifically has experienced the driest 15 months on record since the Bureau Of Meteorology was established
+As we sit down now, put pen to paper much of South Australia in general, McLaren Vale specifically has experienced the driest 15 months on record since the Bureau Of Meteorology was established.
+For we Ramblers it is the reason why we grow and make the so-called Climate Appropriate varieties that we do.

-Vintage 2025 was a great Litmus Test to thoroughly assess how they can handle the conditions and ultimately long term “Are they going to work?”
+Vintage 2025 was a great Litmus Test to thoroughly assess how the southern mediterranean varieties we work with can handle hot dry conditions and ultimately long term are they going to not just survive here but thrive?

 • Located at the northern end of Foggo Road in McLaren Vale, the vines were planted in 2022 on deep Blewitt Springs sands.
 The site is south facing and offers excellent air drainage thanks to the adjacent gully that meanders west towards The Gulf Of Saint Vincent 10 km away